eirslett/frontend-maven-plugin/README.md

 these are set they check for changes in your source files before being run.
 See the wiki for more information.

 # Helper scripts
-During development, it's convenient to have the "npm", "grunt", "gulp" and "karma" commands available on the command line.
+During development, it's convenient to have the "npm", "bower", "grunt", "gulp" and "karma" commands available on the command line.
 If you want that, use [those helper scripts](https://github.com/eirslett/frontend-maven-plugin/tree/master/frontend-maven-plugin/src/it/example%20project/helper-scripts)!

 ## To build this project: